quintel/merit/README.md

 ##### Marginal costs

-The marginal_costs (EUR/MWh/year) are calculated by dividing the variable costs (EUR/year) of the participant by its (yearly) electricity production (in MWh).
+The marginal_costs (EUR/MWh/year) are calculated by dividing the variable costs (EUR/plant/year) of the participant by one plant's annual electricity production (in MWh/plant).
 The marginal costs can be queried from the ETEngine's GQL with the following query:

     V(converter_key, variable_costs_per(:mwh_electricity))

 ##### Fixed costs

-The fixed costs (EUR/year) can be queried from the ETM with the fixed_costs
+The fixed costs (EUR/plant/year) can be queried from the ETM with the fixed_costs
 function:

     V(converter_key, fixed_costs)